-GSA Committee on Student Affairs (COSA)
+Access Resources on Student Affairs

-Committee Charge
+COSA Committee Charge

-The Committee discusses issues of national interest that are brought to its attention by GSA constituents, inclusive of students, and AAMC staff.
-The Committee may identify projects, where an issue is of national importance and interest.
-The Committee is advisory to the GSA Steering Committee and, as such, makes regular reports to the Steering Committee and seeks approval of the Steering Committee for special projects.
+The committee discusses issues of national interest that are brought to its attention by GSA constituents, inclusive of students, and AAMC staff.
+The committee may identify projects, where an issue is of national importance and interest.
+The committee is advisory to the GSA Steering Committee and, as such, makes regular reports to the steering committee and seeks approval of the steering committee for special projects.

 COSA Committee Roster